mjs2430/design/content/saratoga/button.md

 ---
 title: button
-description: Button styles to ensure proper row alignment.
+description: Button styles to ensure proper row alignment
 level: atom
+function: ''
+updated: false

 ---
 Buttons are designed to be placed in a center-aligned row using browser defaults and to have different levels of impact.
 There are three different types of button, but they all use the same base code.